 A Quick Look at the Aviron Rower

 The Aviron Rowers are different from any other smart rower on the market.
-Although it features a large touchscreen and is subscription based, the Aviron Rower stands out for it’s video game-like programming sans studio classes (like the Echelon Row-s has).
+Although they feature a large touchscreen and are subscription based, the Aviron Rower stands out for its video game-like programming sans studio classes (like the Echelon Row-s or Peloton Row has).

 - This is a machine designed for gamers/those in need of extra motivation; if you’re a beginner or looking for a “fun” way to exercise, take advantage of the video game-inspired workouts.